 Terms and Conditions

-chatta fully subscribes to the principles and requirements of the Data Protection Act 1998 and Data Protection generally.
+- Chatta fully subscribes to the principles and requirements of the General Data Protection Regulation (2018) and Data Protection generally.
 This extends to, but is not exclusive to, all data relating to our employees, clients, other associated individuals and companies, and suppliers.
-We are fully registered with the Information Commissioner’s Office as a data user.
+We are registered as a Data Controller with the Information Commissioner’s Office.

 All confidential or potentially confidential information disclosed by clients chatta shall be kept secret and confidential and shall not be used for any purposes other than those required or permitted in agreement with the client’s designated contract manager and shall not be disclosed to any third party except insofar as this may be required for the proper operation of the Contract.

 chatta retains the right at all times to terminate subscriptions of schools nurseries and other users which fail to maintain contact with chatta at least every 3 months.
 There will be no refunds for failing to respond or engage with chatta regularly throughout the subscription and the cost of a full 12 month subscription will apply.
 If no contact is received after 3 months chatta will make contact the subscriber by email, telephone and post to try to re-establish communication.

 chatta customers can cancel a subscription at any time by providing 3 full months notice in writing or by email.
 Payable fees will calculated on a monthly pro-rata basis and will include an additional set-up and administration fee of ⅓ of the agreed annual subscription price.